OpenSpeedShop/QtGraph/README.md

 # Qt GraphViz libcgraph wrapper

 The baseline library used in the new CUDA-centric Open|SpeedShop Graphical User Interface (GUI) which allows GraphViz DOT formatted data to be imported into a Qt application by wrapping the GraphViz libcgraph library within the Qt Graphics View Framework.
+The Graphviz libgvc library is used to compute the layout of the graph using the DOT rendering engine.

 The graph structure can be created manually either by: